djvov/esp8266-blynk-bot/README.md

 int autoSpd = 300;
 ```

-**timerStrob** is for timer thats run stroboscope effect with leds.
+**timerStrob** is for timer that runs stroboscope effect with leds.

 ```c
 int timerStrob;